abe-101/Data-Structures-Algorythms/Array/Sorted-Sqaures/README.md

 Questions to Clarify:
 Q. Can there be both negative and positive numbers?
 A. Yes.

 Q. Should the output  be a new array or the exiting array modified?
 A. Both are fine.

 ## Solution
-Sorting aproach: We can calculate the square and then sort it.
+Sorting approach: We can calculate the square and then sort it.
 That would take O(nlogn(n)). the interviewer is looking for a solution with O(n) time.

 There is a patern in the array.
 The largest squares will be at either end. so we can look at either end grad the larger in move inward.